Stacktape

 Hosting Buckets

-Under the hood, the hosting bucket has two main components:
+Under the hood, a hosting bucket uses two main components:

 Basic usage

-You can configure properties hosting bucket by simply setting upload directory path:
+You can configure a hosting bucket by simply providing the path to the directory you want to upload.

 • Path to the directory that contains content you wish to host.